Report an accessibility problem

 Additional Curriculum Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of current residency by scoring at least 90 on the Internet-based TOEFL (iBT) taken in a testing center, 7 on the IELTS, or 115 on the Duolingo English test.
+An applicant whose native language is not English must provide proof of English proficiency regardless of current residency by scoring at least 4 on the Internet-based TOEFL (iBT)®, or a score of 80 if taken before January 21, 2026, in a testing center; 6.5 on the IELTS; or 105 on the Duolingo English test.

 The resume should reflect familiarity with Matlab, Python, SQL, R or other relevant programming skills.